Unix - Directory Management

 $ls /usr/local X11 bin gimp jikes sbin ace doc include lib share atalk etc info man ami

+We will now understand how to create directories.
 Directories are created by the following command −

 Here, directory is the absolute or relative pathname of the directory you want to create.
 For example, the command −